-- 20. Graded activities for practice including short self-assessments; under the guidance of the teacher all students are enabled through practice to improve and evaluate their understanding of the learning content. - 21.
+- 20. Graded activities for practice including short self-assessments; under the guidance of the teacher, all students are enabled through practice to improve and evaluate their understanding of the learning content. - 21.
 Further worked examples with explanations of the single steps leading to the solution; in this context the worked examples are part of student practice (see no 14). - 22.
-Decision on the social setting; by agreement with the students it is decided whether guided practice takes place in seatwork, tandems or small groups. - 23.
-Formative feedback; it is (most of the time) the teacher to give feedback to single students in difficulties or asking for help. - 24.
-Short explanations directed to individual students; the teacher should invite all students to seek help when their understanding of the new learning content reveals insufficient during practice.
+Decision on the social setting; by agreement with the students it is decided whether guided practice takes place in seatwork, in tandem, or in small groups. - 23.
+Formative feedback; it is (most of the time) for the teacher to give feedback to single students in difficulty or asking for help. - 24.
+Short explanations directed to individual students; the teacher should invite all students to seek help when their understanding of the new learning content is found to be insufficient during practice.